jamiefrancisco/jamiefrancisco/README.md

-## I'm Jamie — hey!
-Thanks for stopping by 👋
+## Hey, I'm Jamie 👋

-I’m a software engineer exploring roles where **communication, product sense, and technical curiosity** matter more than a single job title.
-I’m especially interested in **Support Engineering, Product Support, Customer Success, and Sales Development** — the through-line is helping people understand something clearly and moving the conversation forward.
+I'm a software engineer who likes customer-facing work — explaining things clearly, digging into problems, and building small fixes so the same question doesn't come back.

-Right now I’m building **Seen** — an application portfolio page (chat, help center, quick actions) with a dashboard behind it.
-I use it to show how I think about **customer-facing workflows**: triaging questions, surfacing the right context, and making complex products easier to navigate.
+I'm building **Seen**: an application page with a chat thread, help center, and quick actions, plus a dashboard behind it.
+It's how I practice the kind of work I want to do — triaging questions, surfacing the right context, and making a product easier to navigate.

 ---

-### The roles I'm aiming for
+### Roles I'm after
-- **Product Support**
-- **Customer Success** where you partner closely with customers on adoption and outcomes
+- Product Support / Support Engineering
+- Customer Success (adoption and outcomes, not just check-ins)
-- **Sales Development** where research, credibility, and concise outreach matter
+- Sales Development (research and concise outreach)

-- Teams where frontline roles partner closely with **Engineering + Product**
-- Work that mixes **investigation + communication + building improvements** (docs, tooling, workflow fixes)
+I'm most interested in teams where these roles work closely with Engineering and Product, and where part of the job is building improvements — docs, tooling, workflow fixes — not just answering tickets.

 ---

-### What I’m building / learning
+### What I work with
-- **TypeScript + Next.js** (shipping real features, not just tutorials)
+- TypeScript + Next.js (real features, not tutorials)
-- Customer-facing UI patterns: **chat widgets, help centers, queues, macros**
+- Customer-facing UI: chat widgets, help centers, queues, macros
-- Support and sales motions: **clear handoffs, evidence bundles, structured replies**
-- Debugging fundamentals: **repro steps, root-cause thinking, escalation notes engineers can actually use**
+- Debugging basics: repro steps, root-cause, handoffs engineers can actually use

 ---